 How Indeed innovated

-Indeed Hiring Platform automates the process of sourcing, screening and scheduling candidates into virtual or phone interviews, all in one integrated experience on Indeed.
+Indeed Hiring Events automates the process of sourcing, screening and scheduling candidates into virtual or phone interviews, all in one integrated experience on Indeed.
 This approach means recruiters get to spend less time on manual tasks and more time engaging with quality candidates, starting with the first interview.

 By connecting the dots from job search through to the interview, we’re also delivering a faster, easier experience for job seekers.
 For instance, when a job seeker expresses interest and has the required qualifications, they can immediately schedule an interview.
 Our research shows they appreciate it, too, with 95% favourably rating their interview experience on Indeed.

-With Indeed Hiring Platform, employers fill interview slates from a broad talent pool — reaching millions of job seekers through the combined networks of Indeed and Glassdoor.
+With Indeed Hiring Events, employers fill interview slates from a broad talent pool — reaching millions of job seekers through the combined networks of Indeed and Glassdoor.
 Based on the interviews on our platform so far, employers have favourably rated over 75% of candidates interviewed.

 Helping people get jobs